Joseph L. Fink III

-Joseph L Fink III is Professor of Pharmacy Law and Policy at the University of Kentucky College of Pharmacy and the Kentucky Pharmacists Association Professor of Leadership at the University.
-In addition, he is a Professor of Public Health in the College of Public Health and Professor in the Martin School of Public Policy and Administration, a unit he served as Acting Director during 1998.
-Finally, he has a faculty appointment as Professor of Clinical Leadership and Management in the UK College of Health Sciences.
+Joseph L Fink III is Professor Emeritus of Pharmacy Law and Policy at the University of Kentucky College of Pharmacy.
+He also was the inaugural Kentucky Pharmacists Association Professor of Leadership at the University.
+In addition, he was a Professor of Public Health in the College of Public Health and Professor in the Martin School of Public Policy and Administration, a unit he served as Acting Director during 1998.
+Finally, he had a faculty appointment as Professor of Clinical Leadership and Management in the UK College of Health Sciences.

 Faculty Athletics Representative to the Southeastern Conference and the National Collegiate Athletic Association

 Advanced Program in Health Care Negotiation and Conflict Resolution Harvard School of Public Health